Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Methods

-The ramifications of this bias extend beyond edge density to transform statistical inference fundamentally (Fig.~\ref{fig:chung-lu-bias}B).
-When counting triangles in the Holme-Kim network, which by design contains more triangles than random, the Chung-Lu model generates a comparable number of triangles as the Holme-Kim network, incorrectly accepting the null hypothesis that triangles are not significant motifs.
-In contrast, the unbiased configuration model samples fewer triangles and correctly rejects the null hypothesis, leading to opposite conclusions about the network motifs.
+The ramifications of this bias extend beyond edge density and potentially mislead statistical characterizations of networks (Fig.~\ref{fig:chung-lu-bias}B).
+When counting triangles in the Holme-Kim network, which by design contains more triangles than random, the Chung-Lu model generates a comparable number of triangles to the Holme-Kim network, incorrectly accepting the null hypothesis that triangles are not significant motifs.
+In contrast, the unbiased configuration model samples fewer triangles and correctly rejects the null hypothesis, leading to opposite conclusions about network motifs.